Why I Love Redlands: Gabriel Gonzalez

 - Coffee Shop: Stell’s (Stell Coffee & Tea Co)

-(Two more local favorites of the About Redlands team are Cupcake & Espresso Bar and Olive Ave.
+(Another local favorite of the About Redlands team is Olive Ave.
 Market.)

 - Sushi: Zutto’s Sushi